codycherrington/bankSim/README.md

    ```

 3. Follow on-screen prompts to:
-   - Create a new account (with encrypted fields)
+   - Create a new account (with hashed credentials and visible account data)
    - Log in as a customer or employee (verified via hashed credentials)
    - Perform account actions (deposit, withdraw, transfer)
-   - View accounts (employee only; encrypted data until login)
+   - View accounts (employee only)

 ## Future Enhancements